Fabien-Couthouis/genetic_algorithm_for_knapsack_problem/README.md

 * Selection wheel
 * Tournament

-Parents reproduction are made thanks to a crosssover point.
+Parents reproduction are made thanks to a random crossover point.